 People seem split on whether the decision of Mr. Justice Michael Green in the Butler-Sloss case should be restricted to its charitable context, or whether it has wider implications for trustees deciding on ethical investments.
 These decisions are important considerations to trustees such as Ocorian, as we put the best interests of our clients first.
-Mindful that future generations often favour environmentally sound investment, this article by Ocorian’s Paul Buckle considers the impact of the decision.
+Mindful that future generations often favour environmentally sound investment, this article by Paul Buckle from Ocorian trust services team considers the impact of the Butler-Sloss v charity commission decision.

 That the case has charitable significance is in no doubt; the trustees of two charities sought the court’s approval under category 2 of the familiar Public Trustee v Cooper jurisdiction of their decision to introduce two new investment policies.
 What made that decision momentous, and hence within Cooper Category 2, was that the policies both excluded investment in over half of publicly traded companies and many funds because they did not meet the ESG criteria by which the trustees wanted to judge new investments.
 Those criteria were essentially whether the investment was in line with the greenhouse gas emissions and climate resilience targets imposed under the 2016 Paris Climate Agreement.
 Both trusts’ purposes included environmental protection and improvement.
 Hence the new investment policies, as the trustees thought the only previous case dealing with charities’ ethical investments, the so-called Bishop of Oxford case, prevented them from investing in things which were not environmentally friendly.